joshmccall221/gitbook/articles/mentoring_with_ee.md

 [Back To Top](#mentor-with-ee)

-## Oct 21, 2014 - The Two Pillars of JavaScript
+## The Two Pillars of JavaScript
+Oct 21, 2014

 Part 1: How to Escape the 7th Circle of Hell
 * Prototypal Inheritance (objects without classes, and prototype delegation, aka OLOO — Objects Linking to Other Objects), and
 * Functional Programming (enabled by lambdas with closure)